DragonBlame/tpf-dragons-edition/DOCUMENTATION.md

 If you want to learn more about what the add-on offers and just some additional information, check [Gameplay Guide](#gameplay-guide).

-If you would like to make any recommendations after looking into what the add-on has to offer or to give me an advice, please use Posts feature on Nexus or use _#tpf-addons-feedback_.
+If you would like to make any recommendations after looking into what the add-on has to offer or to give me an advice, please use Posts feature on Nexus or use _#tpf-de-feedback_.
 Suggestions on how to improve the documentation are also welcome on GitHub.

 ---